Consumer Reports' Board of Directors voted at its October 2021 meeting to amend certain provisions of the Consumer Reports bylaws.

-At meetings of members a quorum for the transaction of any business shall consist of the presence in person or by proxy of the lesser of the members entitled to cast one hundred votes or one-tenth of the total number of votes entitled to be cast.
+At meetings of members, a quorum for the transaction of any business shall consist of the presence in person or by proxy of one hundred members entitled to cast votes or one-tenth of the total number of members entitled to cast votes, whichever is fewer.

 Section 6.
 Voting.

-Members shall have the right to vote in the election of directors, as set forth in Article III, Section 3, and on such questions as may be submitted to them from time to time by the Board of Directors.
-The record date for determining the members (as defined above in Article II, Section 1) entitled to vote shall be set at the date 50 days before the date of the meeting.
+Members shall have the right to vote in the election of Directors, as set forth in Article III, Section 3, and on any questions that the Board of Directors submits to them.
+The record date for determining the members (as defined above in Article II, Section 1) entitled to vote shall be fifty days before the date of the meeting.

 Section 7.
 Proxies.

-Members may vote at meetings in person or by proxy, but no vote shall be taken on any matter other than adjournment, unless the members shall previously have had notice thereof and an opportunity to cast their votes thereon by proxy.
+Members may vote at meetings in person or by proxy, but no vote shall be taken on any matter other than adjournment, unless the members had notice of the meeting and an opportunity to cast their votes by proxy.

 Section 8.
 No Assessments.